 My Mum

-I wasn’t just having problems with my peers and other adults, I was also having problems at home.
+I wasn’t just having problems with my peers and other adults; I was also having problems at home.
 My mum suffered from depression when I was growing up, and I suspect she’s been depressed the entire time I’ve existed.
 I saw her crying in the living room for no obvious reason when I was a child on several occasions.

 This, coupled with struggling to get by because we were dirt poor, resulted in my mum hitting me sometimes.
-One such time she knocked me to the ground and kicked me in the ribs whilst I lay on the ground.
+One such time, she knocked me to the ground and kicked me in the ribs whilst I lay on the ground.
 This soon stopped once I’d grown to be as tall as her, and I remember this because there was an incident where she went to hit me and I just stood my ground, and she stopped herself, but I could see she wanted to in her eyes.
 She never tried it again.

 Scapegoat

 Another of the things I used to hate about my primary school teachers was how I was always being blamed whenever someone was talking in class.
 I’d get in trouble for this even when I wasn’t even in the room.
-Because I was often late getting back to school after going back home for lunch, I heard my name being called out and told off countless times, even though I was outside the classroom in the hallway hanging up my coat and putting my shoes away.
-It really wound me up that I kept getting blamed whenever anyone was talking when I was there or not: most of the time it wasn’t me.
+Because I was often late getting back to school after going back home for lunch, I heard my name being called out and told off countless times, even though I was outside the classroom in the hallway, hanging up my coat and putting my shoes away.
+It really wound me up that I kept getting blamed whenever anyone was talking when I was there or not: most of the time, it wasn’t me.

 The teachers would just blame it on my “deep voice”, the deep voice of a prepubescent child.
 I call foul on the play on that.
-Eventually, I just started talking all the time, I would sit in class and make up stories to tell the kids around me.
+Eventually, I just started talking all the time.
+I would sit in class and make up stories to tell the kids around me.
 If I was going to get in trouble for doing it, then I may as well be actually doing it.
-I was quite a creative storyteller if I do say so myself: for a child at least.
+I was quite a creative storyteller, if I do say so myself: for a child at least.

 The Damage

-Most of these things I’ve stated in this article may have and could have, been easy to manage on their own: they may even be trivial.
+Most of these things I’ve stated in this article may have, and could have, been easy to manage on their own: they may even be trivial.
 But collectively, they took their toll on me: the straw that broke the camel’s back.
 I was completely a suicidal child.

 It’s important to remember that mental health problems can affect anyone of any age, and children are no exception to the rule.
 More needs to be done to protect children from developing mental health problems.
 Even more so to avoid them becoming a suicidal child like me.

 My childhood has caused me to be plagued by thoughts of my death, images of death, being suicidal, and having existential crises since I was eight years old.
-It’s something that I’ll always have to deal with, it’s just a part of who I am.
+It’s something that I’ll always have to deal with.
+It’s just a part of who I am.
 No child should have to carry that burden the rest of their lives just because the support wasn’t there when it could have made the most difference.

-My experiences have ruined me leading me to become a suicidal child, and I may never fully recover from all the damage it caused to my identity, personality, and health.
+My experiences have ruined me, leading me to become a suicidal child, and I may never fully recover from all the damage it caused to my identity, personality, and health.
 I literally have the scars to prove that.
 But if children can get the support they need, then they can bounce back before their childhood traumas leave such lasting marks on them.
 No kid should end up feeling like a suicidal child.
 This is why it’s important to provide well-funded mental health care to children.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your child’s mental health, being a suicidal child, and suicidal stories in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

-Lastly, if you’d like to support my blog then you can make a donation of any size below also.
+Lastly, if you’d like to support my blog, then you can make a donation of any size below also.
 Until next time, Unwanted Life readers.

 Support